1457384613gh/rEFInd-theme-named-Yours/README.md

     4. Export as png to overwrite BannerEditor.png.🖻
   </details>
   <details>
-    <summary>Click🖱️For those 📂 who have no these 🗚fonts🖱️Click</summary>
+    <summary>🖱️Click to Unfold 📂 For those who have no these 🗚fonts🖱️</summary>

     - 🗚`Agency FB` is the font of `The Device`
     - 🗚`French Script MT` is the font of `your name`